byui-cit/learning-modules/modules/design/progressive-enhancement/ponder1.md

 ## Preparation

 It is recommended to review [Introduction to Progressive Enhancement](../prepare1) before you start.
-You will also need your editor open with some html and the code from the Prepare activity:
+You will need your editor open to create a couple of new files for the following code:

 ### html